lazirpascual/etch-a-sketch/README.md

 # Etch A Sketch

-This is a JavaScipt project that allows you to hover your mouse over a sketch board, allowing you to create sketches or drawings using only HTML, CSS and Vanilla JS.
+This is a JavaScipt project that allows you to hover your mouse over a sketch board, allowing you to create sketches or drawings.

 From The Odin Project's [curriculum](https://www.theodinproject.com/courses/foundations/lessons/etch-a-sketch-project).